Shaah-i/Machine_Learning/Algerian Forest Fires Linear Regression/Readme.md

 ## Aim :
-### To perdict the temperature using Linear regression and evaluating the model based on prefomance metrics.
+### To predict the temperature using Linear regression and evaluating the model based on preformance metrics.

 ## Tools and libraries: